"Guess what I g-g-g-got for you, Honey!" (holds out flowers, goat eats them and Bosko starts sobbing)

 The plot, if it can be called that, starts with Bosko taking a shower, approriately whistling to the tune of "Singing in the Bathtub".
 After some antics in the tub, along with the tub coming to life and ripping apart toilet paper, Bosko goes for a ride in his car to visit his sweetheart Honey.
 After a bit of serenading, they go off for an afternoon ride and Hilarity Ensues.

 Tropin' in the Bathtub:

-- Alternate Company Equivalent: In addition to everything else, "Singin' in the Bathtub" was Warner Bros' response to MGM's "Singin' in the Rain" (written in 1929, years before the Gene Kelly movie).
+- Alternate Company Equivalent: In addition to everything else, "Singin' in the Bathtub" was Warner Bros' response to MGM's "Singin' in the Rain" (which was originally written in 1929, approximately 23 years before the movie starring Gene Kelly).

 - Animation Bump: The climactic scene where Bosko is being chased by his own car down the hill is animated with the background moving in perspective.

 - Early Installment Weirdness:

 - None of the trademarks of Warner Brothers' animation are present here.
 It's a typical and almost unnotable 1930s cartoon.
 Also, Bosko speaks in an almost Stepin Fetchit-esque voice, which was swapped out for a Mickey Mouse-esque falsetto voice after a few cartoons.

 - The title card features various cartoon sound effects that are timed in with the theme tune, something which was dropped after this cartoon; though it appeared again towards the end of Harman-Ising's tenure with Warner Bros., oddly enough.